 Typically, the best time to get braces is during your teenage years or even during grade school.
 For one, the bones are still soft and the head and mouth are still growing, allowing the teeth to quickly move.
 The second reason is that students’ lives are rather simple focusing only on home and school.
 Unlike when you are an adult, you already have jobs and responsibilities that you need to attend to.

-Story of my Teeth
+The story of my Teeth

 I was told that when I was a small kid, I had these cute tiny teeth but after those baby teeth were gone, they were replaced with these big permanent teeth that I have now.
 In effect, my teeth were crowded causing them to be crooked.

 Though I say that it’s okay, there were quite a few times I dreamt and wished of having a perfect smile.
 Then comes college when physical appearance is very important.
 I had insecurities over my teeth and so I asked my parents for it but I was rejected a few times because life was tougher at that time too.
-They were sending all of us 4 children in school.
+They were sending all of us four children in school.

 My college photos showing my teeth when I smile.